dlemire60/Just4Learning/README.md

 # Just4Learning
-Working to grok GitHub (this is in the working branch of my Just4Learning repo)
+Working to grok GitHub (this is in the working branch of my Just4Learning repo; and this edit was made locally)

 This sentence is only in the new test branch I just made until I merge it!